eibex/reaction-light/README.md

 Finally, the bot will send the message to the channel specified in the first step, and it will react with each reactions specified so that the buttons are ready to be used.
 The bot will remove any new reactions to the message to avoid clutter.
 For example, if you added an `:eggplant:` reaction to the message created in this example, the bot will remove it as it is not attached to any role.

 #### Editing
 To edit an old embed and preserve the emoji-role links, you can use the `edit` command.
-You will need the channel and message id where the embed is located.
-You can find these IDs by right clicking the respective channel and messages (with developer mode on in your Discord settings).
+You will need the message id where the embed is located.
+You can find these IDs by right clicking the respective channel and messages.
+You can find the ID by right clicking the channel and clicking on `Copy ID`.
+If you do not see a `Copy ID` option, go to `Discord Settings > Appearance` and, at the bottom of the page, turn `Developer Mode` ON.

 For example:
 ```
-rl!edit CHANNEL_ID // MESSAGE_ID // New Title // New Description
+rl!edit #channelname // MESSAGE_ID // New Title // New Description
 ```

 Any admin can edit old embeds, even if they were originally created by another admin.